What is Trauma?

 - Sudden, unexplained separation from a loved one

-- Institutionalized racism and historical oppression
+- Racism, discrimination, and oppression

 - Violence in the community, war, or terrorism